lexibank/tlopo/out/vol3/chapter2.md

 ### 2.1.
 Classification by use

 Although use forms the basis of an important work on the plants of the Solomon Islands ([Henderson & Hancock 1988](../sources/HendersonandHancock1988)), so many named plants have multiple uses that this criterion is not a suitable basis for classification.
 Plants may provide food (starch, greens, fruit or nuts), construction materials (housing timber, canoe components, cordage), firewood, caulking, adornment, perfume, medicines, fish poison, parcelling, baskets and mats and more.
 The extent of multiple usages is highlighted by [Thaman](../sources/Thaman1994) ([1994](../sources/Thaman1994)), who analyses the uses of 140 plant species commonly found in the habitats of the Oceanic-speaking Pacific.[^1] He finds that the 140 species have a mean of 7.3 uses each, the coconut palm having the maximum of 125 uses and just two species having no uses.
 The most frequently reported use was medicinal, with 113 species out of 140 being used medicinally.
 Sixty species provided construction timber (including 54 out of 62 tree species).
 Thirty-four species were used in canoe- or boat-building (including 30 tree species).
 Fifty-one species were used as firewood (including 43 tree species).
 Thirty species provided dyes.
-Twenty-eight were used in making fishing equip- ment.
+Twenty-eight were used in making fishing equipment.
 And so on.
 The picture presented by [Powell](../sources/Powell1976) ([1976](../sources/Powell1976)) for New Guinea is similar.

 There is a vast literature on the medicinal uses of plants in Oceanic societies, but no attempt is made to review it in the pages of this book.
 Many plants have many different medicinal uses, often varying from place to place, and, conversely, similar maladies are treated with preparations from many different plants in different places.
 This means that there is no real likelihood of reconstructing the medicinal uses to which early Oceanic speakers put individual plants.
 In chapters 5-8 medicinal uses of plants are mentioned for those Island NW Melanesian and niVanuatu societies for which a substantial body of ethnobotanical information is available (sources are listed in[ch 2, §5.2](../contributions/3-2#s-5-2)), but this is intended as a sample, not a survey.